PX4/PX4-user_guide/en/gps_compass/rtk_gps_locosys_r2.md

 # Locosys RTK-compass GPS

 The [LOCOSYS Hawk R2](https://www.locosystech.com/en/product/hawk-r2.html) is a dual-frequency [RTK GPS module](../gps_compass/rtk_gps.md) receiver designed for compatibility with Pixhawk.
 Additionally, it is equipped with an e-compass.
+The only difference with [LOCOSYS Hawk R1](https://www.locosystech.com/en/product/hawk-r1.html) is the availability of E-compass on Hawk R2.

 The module can act as rover when installed on the aircraft.
 The receiver is capable of concurrently tracking all global civil navigation systems, including GPS, GLONASS, GALILEO, BEIDOU and QZSS.
 It acquires both L1 and L5 signals at the same time while providing the centimeter-level RTK positioning accuracy.